 Melrose-mindoro High School

-- Melrose-mindoro High School's student population of 217 students has stayed relatively flat over five school years.
+- Melrose-mindoro High School's student population of 33 students has declined by 84% over five school years.

 - The teacher population of 16 teachers has declined by 5% over five school years.